 After your traffic automation system has been set up, we recommend kickstarting the process of driving traffic to your site with the steps shown in this tutorial:

-WordPress Traffic Blueprint: Automated Content Sharing Stage – Summary
+WordPress Traffic Blueprint: Content Sharing Phase – Summary

-Once you have your WordPress site and plugins fully set up and expertly configured, all you have to do to begin driving traffic is add great content regularly.
+Once you have your website and plugins set up and configured, all you then have to do is publish fresh content on a regular basis to automatically drive web traffic.

-If you need endless content ideas for your website, we recommend subscribing to our FREE email training series on growing your business with content marketing here:
+If you need great content ideas for your website, then subscribe to our email training course on content marketing here:

-Once you have configured your WordPress site, the next step is to optimize as much of the process as you can.
-This step is explained in the next section of our series.
+Once you have configured your WordPress site, the next step is to optimize the web-traffic generation process.
+This step is addressed in the next article in our WordPress Traffic Automation Blueprint series.

 "I was absolutely amazed at the scope and breadth of these tutorials!
 The most in-depth training I have ever received on any subject!" - Myke O'Neill, DailyGreenPost.com